wso2/samples-is/authenticators/components/org.wso2.carbon.identity.sample.local.authenticator/README.md

 1. Create a user called with the username **alex**.
 2. Since we are trying to login with the user’s mobile number, provide a valid telephone number in the default user profile.
-3. Access the sample application. (http://localhost:8080/pickup-dispatch/ for the application that is described here)
+3. Access the sample application. (http://localhost:8080/pickup-dispatch/ for the application that is described here.)
-4. Click on the Login button
+4. Click on the Login button.
-5. Provide the configured telephone number as the username and the corresponding password of the user
+5. Provide the configured telephone number as the username and the corresponding password of the user.
 6. You will be successfully authenticated to the application.

 ![trying out with the sample application](./resources/tryOutCustomLocalAuth.gif)